containers/podman/docs/source/markdown/podman-create.1.md

 should not be stored in the image or in source control, such as usernames and passwords, TLS certificates and keys, SSH keys or other important generic strings or binary content (up to 500 kb in size).

+When secrets are specified as type `mount`, the secrets are copied and mounted into the container when a container is created.
+When secrets are specified as type `env`, the secret will be set as an environment variable within the container.
-Secrets are copied and mounted into the container when a container is created.
-If a secret is deleted using `podman secret rm`, the container will still have access to the secret.
-If a secret is deleted and another secret is created with the same name, the secret inside the container will not change; the old secret value will still remain.
+Secrets are written in the container at the time of container creation, and modifying the secret using `podman secret` commands after the container is created will not affect the secret inside the container.

-Secrets are managed using the `podman secret` command.
+Secrets and its storage are managed using the `podman secret` command.

+Secret Options

+- `type=mount|env`    : How the secret will be exposed to the container.
+Default mount.
+- `target=target`     : Target of secret.
+Defauts to secret name.

 #### **\-\-security-opt**=*option*